Charan4605/Divine_tales/README.md

-# Myth Maker

-Welcome to Myth Maker, an app built with node.js for generating unique bedtime stories for children.
-With this app, parents never have to worry about running out of reading material to put their kids to sleep.
+Divine_Tales
+Divine_Tales is a project developed by
+Charan (23BCS047),
+Sai Sathwik (23BCS036),
+Sai Rithvik (23BCS070), and
+Dinesh (23BCS027) — students of the LLM course at IIIT Dharwad, under the guidance of Dr. Sunil Saumya Sir.

-Myth Maker allows parents to generate stories based on their children's specific interests, but it is also capable of producing more complex narratives for older audiences.
-Favorite stories can be saved to the user's local storage for easy re-reading.
+This chatbot-based application is designed to generate personalized bedtime stories.
+While it primarily focuses on creating engaging and magical tales for children, it is also capable of generating more intricate narratives for older audiences.

-We invite you to suggest prompt ideas or provide feedback on the app's look and function.
-If you're interested in collaborating on a project with me, please email me at ekearney@techforsuccess.org.

-Let's make bedtime stories magical and memorable with Myth Maker!
+With Divine_Tales, storytelling becomes a fun, interactive, and imaginative experience — making bedtime truly special.